Algebra I:

 Calculus:

-- This second-year individual course continues the study of calculus.
-After a brief review of topics covered in first-year calculus, advanced topics including differential equations, sequence and series, parametric and polar equations, three dimensional coordinate systems, and vectors will be explored.
+- This second year individual course continues the study of calculus.
+After a brief review of topics covered in the first year calculus, advanced topics including differential equations, sequence and series, parametric and polar equations, three dimensional coordinate systems, and vectors will be explored.

 Consumer Math: